928PJY/vscode-docs-build/README.md

 ### Clone template repository or dependencies failed

+When you see a validation error `git-clone-failed` with message: `Failure to clone the repository `https://github.com/Microsoft/templates.docs.msft#master`.
+This could be caused by an incorrect repository URL, please verify the URL on the Docs Portal (https://ops.microsoft.com).
+This could also be caused by not having the proper permission the repository, please confirm that the GitHub group/team that triggered the build has access to the repository.`
-When your validation fails with some error message like:
+Or the output in the output channel with some error message like:

 ```bash
 fatal: unable to access 'https://github.com/Microsoft/templates.docs.msft/': The requested URL returned error: 403